 Reminds me of the lyrics in the song: I’m Outlived By That Thing? by Crash Test Dummies:

 To a place where other solid objects lie around

 Well, it’s quite hard, and so it’s probably still there

 And when I die, it will still be somewhere

 Ha-ha, I’m outlived by that thing and stupid things like that”

 Degradation and ruin, again it’s ENTROPY!
-Solid objects from paperweights, stones, chairs and especially diamonds have more stable structural longevity or orderliness than a human or living thing’s body.
-A piece of furniture like a chair may collapse because of a termite infestation but how many ways are there for something to go wrong in a human being’s body?
-This is why we have hospitals because the human body can be afflicted in so many ways.
-Viral, bacterial, fungal and parasitical infections: hundreds of different cancers, auto-immune diseases, metabolic disorders like diabetes e.g. All Macroscopic things have different rates of disorder depending on their chemical integrity.
+Solid objects from paperweights, stones, chairs and especially diamonds have more stable structural longevity or orderliness than a human or another living being’s body.
+A piece of furniture like a chair may collapse because of a termite infestation, but how many ways are there for something to go wrong in a human being’s body?
+This is why we have hospitals with departments and wards dedicated to addressing the various ailments that afflict each of the human bodies organ systems.
+The causes are many, from legions of viral, bacterial, fungal and parasitical infections to hundreds of different cancers, auto-immune diseases, metabolic disorders like diabetes e.g. All Macroscopic things have different rates of disorder depending on their chemical integrity.

 “We are swept on by a whirlwind which dates back to the dawn of time; and if this whirlwind has assumed the aspect of an order, it is only the better to do away with us.”

 ‘It is of great consolation that it is together with the universe that we are swept along.’